bartoszgrelewski/Chinese-Checkers/README.md

 # Chinese-Checkers
 Chinese Checkers Game.
+This game works in client-server architecture.
+Player starts game, then waits for other players.
+Server provides verification of moves and rules and mediates in communication.

 We used:
 - JavaFX
 - Client/Server communication by socket.
 Players have to connect with server.